 Admission to the respiratory therapy program is selective and requires a separate application in addition to general admission to the college.

 To qualify for this competitive program, you will need to complete and submit your application by January 15 for summer admission.

-Applicants must also attend a mandatory information session, which is held the third Thursday of each month (except December) at 3 p.m. at the Regional Health Professions Center on the Virginia Beach Campus, room MN206.
+Applicants must also attend a mandatory open house session, which is held the third Thursday of each month (except December) at 3 p.m. at the Regional Health Professions Center on the Virginia Beach Campus, room MN206.
 Topics presented include general information, admissions process, benchmark courses, selection process, curriculum, hands-on learning in clinical settings, provisional acceptance requirements and more.
 Faculty and staff will be available during Open House to answer your questions.
 You do not need a reservation to attend.

 Please note that admission to the college does not guarantee admission to the respiratory therapy program.

 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skill), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

 CoARC accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an ‘outcomes based’ process.
 Programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.

 - RRT Credentialing Success